We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Other causes include medical conditions, such as gastroesophageal reflux disease (GERD) and the use of certain medications.

-A doctor will diagnose dyspepsia if a person has one or more of the following symptoms:
+A doctor will diagnose dyspepsia if a person has

 - pain relating to the digestive system